WordPress/gutenberg/CONTRIBUTING.md

 ## Testing

-Gutenberg contains both PHP and JavaScript code, and encourages testing and code style linting for both.
+Gutenberg contains both PHP and JavaScript code and encourages testing and code style linting for both.
 It also incorporates end-to-end testing using [Google Puppeteer](https://developers.google.com/web/tools/puppeteer/).
 You can find out more details in [Testing Overview document](./docs/reference/testing-overview.md).

-## Managing packages
+## Managing Packages

 This repository uses [lerna] to manage Gutenberg modules and publish them as packages to [npm].

-### Creating new package
+### Creating A New Package

-When creating a new package you need to provide at least the following:
+When creating a new package, you need to provide at least the following:

 1. `package.json` based on the template:
 	```json